numpy/numpy/doc/neps/nep-0037-array-module.rst

 Local control is generally considered a best practice for API design, because control flow is entirely explicit, which makes it the easiest to understand.
-Non-local and global control are ocasionally used, but generally either due to ignorance or a lack of better alternatives.
+Non-local and global control are occasionally used, but generally either due to ignorance or a lack of better alternatives.

 In the case of duck typing for NumPy's public API, we think non-local or global